Blog Archive

 At the same time, the caregiver needs to find safe boundaries when showing love and affection, so as not to trigger the Reactive Attachment Disordered or RAD brain.

-In some cases this may mean no physical affection.
+In some cases this may mean no physical affection, per the child's request.

 In other cases it may mean loving from a distance, as a child receives residential treatment, where both the child and the caregiver can remain safe.